migcorre/dynamic/basic/syn.md

 ```
 ├── workspace/
     └── run_syn.sh
-├── sourcecode/
+├── design/
     └── rtl/
         └── counter.v
     └── tb/
         └── tb.v
+    └── src/
+        └── func.db
-├── inputs/
+├── setup/
     └── vars_tech.tcl
     └── vars_design.tcl
 ├── outputs/
     └── dbs/
+    └── logs
-    └── exports
+    └── reports
-├── reports/
-├── scripts/
+├── flow/
     └── synthesis.tcl
 ├── pdk

 ```

 workspace = directory where we can find the main executable of each stage (synthesys, floorplan,place,cts...) \
-inputs = all the necesary files for the tools \
+setup = all the necesary files for tool configuration and design parameters \
 outputs = all the outputs dropped by the tools \
 reports = all reports coming from tool \
-scripts = main scripts that will execute by stage \
+flow = main scripts that will execute by stage \
-sourcecode = directory with designs files definitios. \
+design = directory with designs files definitios. \
 pdk = files necesaries to run this example.
 Files inside this folder are getting from a real PDK and here you can find the necessary ones for run this example.